ClickHouse/NoiSQL/README.md

 ### Output Control

-Let us work with the signal in floating point format, changing in the `[-1, 1]` range.
+Let us work with the signal in the floating point format, with values in the `[-1, 1]` range.
 Here are the functions to convert it to the output PCM CD signal.

 A knob for the volume: